 |There are no specific courses that are offered just for Dual Enrollment students.

-Once a student decides what subject they are interested in the student will need to
+Once a student decides what subject they are interested in the student will be required

 |The dual enrollment grant may be available in the summer if you haven't already used

 |Consult your high school advisor for cost information for the high school based program.

 |22.||I received a letter / phone call saying that I will be dropped from the class for nonpayment of fees.
 What do I do?|

 |If you have paid your fees to your high school, you will not be dropped.
 The computer

 has generated a response that does not apply to Dual Enrollment students.
 Contact

 |23.||If I am home schooled, am I still eligible to take a course?|